pkic/pkimm/model/maturity-levels/_index.md

         No trust
     }
     class Advanced_Indicators["Advanced level indicators"]{
-        Certificate services are not consistent
+        Certificate services are not consistently managed
         Procedures are defined and followed
-        CP and CPS partially exist
-        Partially available resources and knowledge
+        CP and CPS partially exist but not followed Partially available resources and knowledge
     }
     class Advanced_Risks["Advanced level risks"]{